 TD King Hippo - Another use of Champion's Mode, thanks to kefkamaydie.
 This fight has a move cancel after detaching the manhole and provokes Hippo to knock Mac down by jabbing at his face.
 When I get knocked down, I actually wait a second or so, since that fat dope is dancing all over the place.
 If I got up asap, he'd still be dancing!
 We can't have that!

 TD Bear Hugger - Easy strategy.
-The only weird part is you need to go somewhat slow to make him do faster moves and get hit at the start of phase 3 since the clock slows down significantly while allowing him to excecute faster attacks.
+The only weird part is you need to go somewhat slow to make him do faster moves and get hit at the start of phase 3 since the clock slows down significantly while allowing him to execute faster attacks.

 TD Great Tiger - Kind of strict stars and a OHKO after his mirage attack, but nothing else really worth mentioning.